romanlafi/TaskManager-App/README.md

 # 📝 TaskManager

-**TaskManager** is a full-stack task management application built with **FastAPI** for the backend and **Vite + Vue 3** for the frontend.
+**TaskManager** is a full-stack task management application built with **Pyhton + FastAPI** for the backend and **React + Vite** for the frontend.
 The app supports user authentication, task creation, updating, and deletion through a clean REST API and dynamic web interface.

 ---